froberge/user-service-mongodb/README.md

-#
+# User Service Mongodb
 User service coded with Quarkus, using the Panache extension and connecting to a mongoDB database.
-# User Service Mongodb
-User service that interact with the user schema for the coffeeshop.
-It interact with a MongoDB database.

 #### :warning: Warning
 The main branch contains only this README file.
 This repository is used as a placeholder for live coding sessions with [Quarkus](https://quarkus.io/).